Creating an Implementable Capital Improvement Plan (CIP)

 Kathleen Conner (10:34)

 From my perspective, what we’ve done is worked with communities on having goal-setting sessions.
 Where you have work sessions to talk through those projects and do rankings.
 One of the last ones we worked on, there was a list of all the different kinds of projects.
 They were put under streets projects, water and sewer projects, some of them were new city hall or city hall remodeling type projects, so there were some facility type projects listed as well, and parks and trails projects.
-We literally gave them stickers.
+We gave them stickers.
 They only had so many stickers that they could put on that had a higher point value and then so many stickers that had lesser point values.
 So then with only those stickers, people had to individually rate where they wanted to put their points and ultimately their dollars.
-Everybody got their own stickers so then it helped shake it out visually because there were different colored stickers and you can see which projects got the most attention.
+Everybody got their stickers so then it helped shake it out visually because there were different colored stickers and you can see which projects got the most attention.

 Kelli Scott (11:22)

 People don’t like spending the money on the things that they can’t see, which is why parks, city halls, and that sort of thing tend to rank higher on people’s lists until they come up.
 Knowing that people are having issues in their water distribution system, lead and copper, pressure issues, or people are having backups of their sewer into their basements – those end up taking priority because those are health and safety, and impact people a little bit more personally if your basement is flooded with sewage, then if you don’t have a new swing set.
 So those are on the more reactive approach.
-The smaller communities are really more based on that versus those that do have some of the planning already in place.
-It goes along more with what Kathleen was saying, because usually they’re caught up with some of that basic infrastructure that they need.
+The smaller communities are more based on that versus those that do have some of the planning already in place.
+It goes along more with what Kathleen was saying because usually they’re caught up with some of that basic infrastructure that they need.

 Kathleen Connor (12:29)

-Part of it comes down to making sure the council understands what the importance of a particular project is.
-They may see a water main and it’s – oh, that’s not real exciting to do that project – but understanding why that is important and understanding that for each project.
+Part of it comes down to making sure the council understands the importance of a particular project is.
+They may see water main and it’s – oh, that’s not real exciting to do that project – but understanding why that is important and understanding that for each project.
 So that when they’re making a decision they’re not just looking at a project name but they do understand the justification for that project.

 Kelli Scott (12:52)

 I was going to touch base a little bit too on Kathleen’s thinking big.
-People get really scared when you start making these lists of projects because the numbers get really big.
+People get scared when you start making these lists of projects because the numbers get really big.
 They start focusing more on the cost and how they’re going to pay for it, versus the necessity of the projects.

 We try to talk to people about making your wish list of all the projects that need to be done, at some point.
 A lot of times the big projects, the treatment plant projects, the city hall buildings, the libraries, that sort of thing, that are multi-million dollar projects that end up getting put on the back burner because everybody knows that the dollars are so high and nobody wants to be the one that says we’re raising taxes to pay for this, we’re bonding for this, we need to get a loan for this, raising sewer rates, or that sort of thing.
 So a lot of times they get scared of the dollar and that’s not something that anybody should be scared of.
-It’s really just a plan for the city.
-Once you make this plan, there’s nothing saying that priority number one has to be done this year, priority number two has to be done next year.
-It’s really just bookkeeping.
+It’s just a plan for the city.
+Once you make this plan, nothing is saying that priority number one has to be done this year, priority number two has to be done next year.
+It’s just bookkeeping.
 So you know and everybody is aware of what is going on and things don’t come up as surprises.

-Identifying Available Funding Sources
+Identifying Available Funding & Financing Sources

 Wade Greiman (14:04)